 Space Mission Soars During Jump in National Guard Activations in 2020

 The National Guard’s space mission also soared in 2020.
-Early in the year, the Counter Communications System Block 10.2, an electronic warfare system used by some Air National Guard units in support of the United States Space Force, achieved operating capability.
+Early in the year, the Counter Communications System Block 10.2, an electronic warfare system used by some Air National Guard units in support of the United States Space Force, attained operating capability.
 The achievement highlights the Air Guard’s unique ability to tap civilian talent.

 An advantage of the National Guard’s unique relationship of citizen-airmen working full-time in industry with mission partners allows the U.S. military to create a continuous feedback loop between system operators and contractors — providing an effective counter communications system.
 Examples are not a challenge to find.